JialunYang/AuE8200_HW/HW3/README.md

-Home work report and codes.
+Report and codes for HW3